Farms for the Future Initiative

 Long Island’s farms and farmers are central to our economy, heritage, and the stewardship of valuable natural resources.
 Faced with intense development pressures, escalating real estate values, a decline in food production farming, a scarcity of new and startup farmers, and a lack of affordable farmland for both new and established farmers, the Trust is working to ensure that Long Island’s farms and farming communities remain viable and productive now and in the future.
 “Farms for the Future” is a special initiative that the board and staff of the Trust have undertaken to explore these challenges in depth and problem-solve using pragmatic approaches.

 “Through our Farms for the Future initiative, we hope to ensure that farmland, once conserved, remains in production and available to farmers.
 If our communities are going to have viable, productive farms, we must take steps that go beyond farmland protection.
 We must assure that both farmers and the business of farming can continue,” explained Trust President John v.H.
 Halsey.

-- Create opportunities for farms to start-up and/or expand their commercial agricultural operations
+- To create opportunities for farmers to start or expand their commercial agricultural operation

-- Promote the diversity of farming and farmers on Long Island
+- To promote the diversity of farming and farmers on Long Island

-- Ensure that farmland is available and affordable for farmers
+- To ensure that agricultural land remains available and affordable for farmers

-If you have any further questions about Farms for the Future or the Farm Incubator Program, please Kim Quarty, Project Manager, or Dan Heston, North Fork Stewardship Manager, at 631-283-3195.
+If you have any further questions about the Farms for the Future Initiative or the Farmland Leasing Program, please contact Luke McKay, Project Manager, or Dan Heston, North Fork Stewardship Manager, at (631) 283-3195.
 We look forward to hearing from you.